-The Central West Florida day trips and one tank trips recommended by Florida Backroads Travel are often staged on the back roads around Tampa.
+The Central West Florida road trips and scenic drives recommended by Florida Backroads Travel are often staged on the back roads around Tampa.

 I-4 is the main east-west interstate highway in this region, and traverses the state from Daytona Beach through Orlando to Tampa.
 This urbanized area is known as the I-4 Corridor.
 I-75 is the north-south interstate, and enters Florida near Jasper and meanders down the center of the state until it starts veering west toward Tampa.